phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## Mounting considerations

+The [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback is invoked both on the initial HTTP mount and when LiveView is connected.
+Therefore, any authentication performed during mount will cover all scenarios.

-If you perform user authentication and confirmation on every HTTP request via Plugs, such as this:
+If you perform user authentication and confirmation exclusively on HTTP requests via Plugs, such as this:

     plug :ensure_user_authenticated
     plug :ensure_user_confirmed